Colorado Layoffs — May 2018

 |---|---|---|---|---|

-The largest notice was filed by DCT Industrial at its Denver facility, reporting 59 affected workers.
+Topping the list was DCT Industrial at its Denver facility, reporting 59 affected workers.
 DCT Industrial followed with 57 workers.

 After a dip last month, layoff activity has ticked back up.

-The trends suggest a mixed picture for Colorado's labor market, with activity diverging between monthly and annual comparisons.
+These figures highlight a mixed picture for Colorado's labor market, with activity diverging between monthly and annual comparisons.
+The Manufacturing sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Colorado.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Colorado WARN notices, browse layoffs by state, or download the full dataset.